 Sift the flour, cacao powder, salt, and baking powder together, right into the bowl.
 Sifting is important to prevent big clumps of flour and cacao in your cookie dough.

-Add the chocolate chips and mix one last time so they can distribute evenly.
+Add the chocolate chips and mix one last time so they can be distributed evenly.
 Cover the dough and let it sit in the fridge for at least 30 minutes so it can firm up.

 - Use room temperature ingredients.
-Warm your milk for a few mintues on the stovetop or for 10 second in the microwave if needed.
+Warm your milk for a few minutes on the stovetop or for 10 seconds in the microwave if needed.

 - Cream the coconut oil and sugar first.